sbackus/antifa-witches/README.md

 ### X-card
 The x-card is the simplest safety tool and also the easiest to implement.
 A card with a large X is placed on the table where everyone can reach it.
 If anyone feels uncomfortable, they simply touch the x-card.
 The GM and other players will change the scene immediately by skipping it or changing what is happening.
 The person who activated the x-card is not expected to explain their reasons.
 You can read more about the x-card at http://tinyurl.com/x-card-rpg.
 John Stavropoulos developed the x-card.

-###

-Notes on definitions: This game benefits from a narrow definition of fascist and a broad definition of magic.
-Not everyone who you dislike or disagree with is a fascist.
-A fascist is someone doing fascism.
-Repeating fascist rhetoric, empowering fascist movements, Fascism is a bigoted ulta-nationalistic authoritarian political ideology.

 # APPRECIATIONS, RESOURCES & BIBLIOGRAPHY